It's in our hands

 This physiotherapy practice strives to provide comprehensive quality care.
 Treatment is evidence-based and up to date with the newest treatment modalities.

-At our practice we are four physiotherapists, a receptionist and an accounts administrator.
+At our practice we are a treatment team of four physiotherapists.

 This physiotherapy practice in Empangeni has a strong dynamic team of physiotherapists.
 We treat our patients with a holistic team approach.
 Our aim is to help our patients the best that we can and to maintain a high quality and friendly service.
 Our physiotherapists treat patients in hospital at Life Empangeni Hospital and at Richards Bay Melomed Hospital, as well as out patients at our practice no. 5 Addison street.

-She has since become interested in womans health physiotherapy and the management of persistent pain conditions and has continued to train further in the management of these areas.
+Samantha believes in the value of continued learning to give the best evidence based treatment to her patients.
+At her practice the continuation of professional development of herself and her staff is a priority.
 Samantha is kind and friendly, and cares about her patients.
 She will always do her best to help, or to get them the help they need if it's not within her own expertise.

-Shabnum Shah graduated as a Physiotherapist from UKZN in 2016.
-She completed her community service in 2017 at Ngwelezana Tertiary Hospital where she had gained experience in various conditions.
+Shabnum Shah graduated from UKZN in 2016 with a Bachelors Degree in Physiotherapy.
+She completed her community service in 2017 at Ngwelezana Tertiary Hospital where she had gained experience in treating various conditions.

 She loves watching her patients reach their highest function and is committed to helping them get there.